 - Quality Standards – Registration means the program has met national and independent standards for quality and rigor.
-Registration tells prospective employees, customers and suppliers that you invest in your workforce and that you believe your employees are your most important asset.
+Registration tells prospective employees, customers and suppliers that employers are investing in their workforce and that they believe employees are their most important asset.

 - GI Bill